-Managing remote teams has required supervisors to develop new strategies of management.
+Managing remote employees has required more from supervisors.
 The limited visibility has left some managers fearing their employees are not as productive while working remotely.
 However, it is quite the opposite.
-In fact, in a study by Harvard Business Review, demonstrated their employee's productivity increased 4.4% after transitioning into a remote workforce.
+In fact, in a study by Harvard Business Review, demonstrated their employee’s productivity increased 4.4% after transitioning into a remote workforce.

 Here are 5 essentials for managing your remote employees: